-Our product candidates are in early stages of development and may fail or suffer delays that materially and adversely affect their commercial viability.
+Our product candidates are in various stages of development and may fail or suffer delays that materially and adversely affect their commercial viability.
 If we are unable to advance our product candidates through clinical development, obtain regulatory approval and ultimately commercialize such product candidates, or experience significant delays in doing so, our business will be materially harmed.

-We are very early in our development efforts, with only two product candidates, CPI-444 and CPI-006, currently in early stage clinical development.
-In addition, we plan to advance CPI-818 into a multi-center Phase 1/1b clinical trial in patients with various malignant T-cell lymphomas in March 2019.
+We have invested a significant portion of our efforts and financial resources in the development of our most advanced product candidates, CPI-006, ciforadenant and CPI-818, which are being evaluated in Phase 3, Phase 1b/2 and Phase 1/1b clinical trials, respectively.
+Although we believe our Phase 3 trial of CPI-006 for the treatment of hospitalized patients with COVID-19, if it meets its primary endpoint, may be sufficient to support submission of a Biologics License Application ("BLA") by the FDA, the FDA may disagree and we may be required to conduct additional trials to support the submission of a BLA CPI-006.
 We have no products on the market and our ability to achieve and sustain profitability depends on obtaining regulatory approvals for and successfully commercializing our product candidates, either alone or with third parties.
 Before obtaining regulatory approval for the commercial distribution of our product candidates, we or our collaborator must conduct extensive preclinical tests and clinical trials to demonstrate sufficient safety and efficacy of our product candidates in patients.